Pop-Culture | Posted by Brian C on 09/11/2011

 Sick Of Sarah began in Minneapolis, MN in April 2005 as an all-female band with catchy hooks, unique lyrics and thoughtful, well-crafted music.
 The band displays talent, passion, and an ever-present sense of humor that shapes many of their songs.
 They combine sympathetic acoustic moments with driving electric rock, often in the same song.
 With influences ranging from John Fogerty to Joan Jett, Sleater-Kinney to Vanessa Carlton, Sick Of Sarah brings an energy and blended alternative pop-rock style that has listeners singing along after the first chorus.

 Guitar player, lead singer, and songwriter, Abisha Uhl has an ear for pop, a mouth for rock, and an attitude for punk.
-She first picked up a guitar at age 13 in Okinawa, Japan where she lived until she was 18 and moved …
+She first picked up a guitar at age 13 in Okinawa, Japan where she lived until she was …